HVAC contractors in

 Licensing Requirements

 California requires C-20 Warm-Air Heating, Ventilating and Air-Conditioning license.
-Must pass Law & Business exam plus C-20 trade exam.
-Requires 4 years journey-level experience or equivalent education.
+Must pass Law & Business exam and C-20 trade exam.
+Requires 4 years verifiable experience or combination of experience and education.
 License renewal every 2 years with 12 hours continuing education.

 Permit Requirements